kirscht/securing-source-code/README.md

     - Misconfigured permissions can lead to unauthorized access.
     - Developers should follow the principle of least privilege and regularly review access permissions.
     - Proper authentication mechanisms and role-based access control (RBAC) are essential
+    - Password Hygiene Repo being misconfigured to use the default credentials, like “admin/admin” password.
+    - Allowing self registration
+    - Unprotected repositories with proprietary and confidential information & data.

 <h4>Unsigned & Vulnerable Code:</h4>

-    -  **Outdated and Vulnerable Code**: Repositories may contain known security vulnerabilities susceptible to exploitation.
+    - Outdated and Vulnerable Code: Repositories may contain known security vulnerabilities susceptible to exploitation.
-    - **Unsigned commits** can compromise code integrity.
+    - Unsigned commits can compromise code integrity.
     - Implement code signing to verify the authenticity of commits and prevent unauthorized modifications.

 <h4>LInfrastructure Attacks:</h4>